 Neuroscience of Moral Judgment.
-Forthcoming.
+2020.
 Contemporary Approaches to Moral Psychology, Eds.
 Felipe de Brigard & Walter Sinnott-Armstrong (MIT Press).
 [Co-authored with Josh May, Clifford Workman, and Hyemin Han]

 We chart how neuroscience and philosophy have together advanced our understanding of moral judgment with implications for when it goes well or poorly.
 Combined with rigorous evidence from psychology and careful philosophical analysis, neuroscientific evidence can even help shed light on the extent of moral knowledge and on ways to promote healthy moral development.